A Message from the Chair of the English Department

 As scholars producing world-class research in a wide variety of humanities fields, as well as creative artists producing influential, innovative work in a wide variety of genres, our faculty have also earned an impressive array of national and international prizes for both our artistic and our scholarly publications, as well as fellowships, grants and other awards in support of our work, and from sources like the National Endowment for the Humanities, the Princeton Institute for Advanced Study, the Mellon Foundation, and the National Humanities Center.

-We offer comprehensive, flexible and rigorous courses of study to our undergraduate majors and minors, and to our undergraduate honors students and our Master’s students, and in the fall of 2017 we will be launching an exciting new Minor in Creative Writing.
+We offer comprehensive, flexible and rigorous courses of study to our undergraduate majors and minors, and to our undergraduate honors students and our Master’s students, and in the fall of 2017 we launched an exciting new Minor in Creative Writing.
 We are also home to the University Writing Program, which oversees all first-year writing courses for students on the main campus, courses introducing writing in all majors, and the University Writing Center.

 Elsewhere on this website you will find specific information about what our alumni, graduate and undergraduate, have gone on to do professionally with the education and training they pursued with us; we are very proud that their paths include teaching at all levels, including as scholar-teachers at the college and university level, writing as professional journalists in all media, publishing (and winning prizes) as writers of fiction, drama, poetry, as well as for film, television, radio and the web, pursuing professional opportunities in all other areas of publishing, as well as in other professions like law, medicine and business.
 And, as the Statement of Principles on our homepage confirms, we take equal pride in instilling in our students a core commitment to work for the common good, and a conviction in the equal dignity and worth of each human being, which should be the hallmark of a humanities education, especially at an institution enlivened by its Jesuit and Catholic heritage.